 There are so many beautiful mountains throughout Yanghuo, most with pagodas perched on top.
 It isn’t always easy to find the way up, however.
 There was one mountain in particular with a nice pagoda on top that looked like it gave a view of the whole city.
 We walked around nearly the entire thing looking for the stairs.
 There were several sets of stairs that led up to little caves and hobo camping spots.
 After several attempts, we did find the right stairs and worked our way to the top.

 It was free, not too high up, and did indeed have an excellent view.
 Although physically easy to climb, it was a mental challenge with stairs that were not well maintained and clinging to some sketchy cliff edges.
 We worked our way up and down very carefully and celebrated a successful climb when we safely reached the bottom.

-There are so many things to do in Yangshuo and it has been a great home.
-But, it’s time for us to move on.
+Yangshuo’s been a great home, but it’s time for us to move on.
 We’re heading up to Chengdu next, home of pandas and spicy food, where we’ll be house-sitting for a few weeks.
 Chengdu is quite a bit bigger than Yangshuo, and I’ve got a lot more little fun adventures planned!